msgphp/symfony-demo-app/README.md

 ## Production Guidelines

 - Use a persistent database service from your cloud provider
-- Setup a reverse proxy for SSL termination on a load balance
+- Setup a reverse proxy for SSL termination on a load balancer

 ---